MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/overflow.rst

 The ``overflow`` test group (:py:class:`compass.ocean.tests.overflow.Overflow`) implements variants of the continental shelf overflow test case.
+It is composed of four test cases.
+The first two, ``default`` and ``rpe_test``, have a shared framework and use the standard hydrostatic model to investigate the impact on the solution of different values of the viscosity.
+The remaining two tests, ``nonhydro`` and ``hydro_vs_nonhydro``, use a different mesh and initial conditions to explore the impact of a nonhydrostatic formulation in an overflow scenario.
-Here, we describe the shared framework for this test group and the 2 test cases.
+Here, we describe the four test cases starting with the shared framework for the first two.

 .. _dev_ocean_overflow_framework: